 2. Dappled light of not enough shade

 When you place a subject in the shade of a tree it’s important to ensure that the shade is solid and not dappled.
-A tree that isn’t leafy enough will allow patches of sunlight through and onto your subject.
+A tree that isn’t leafy enough allows patches of sunlight through and onto your subject.

 On the left the white balance was set to daylight, which was too cool for open shade, so I warmed it up in Lightroom.